 Karl was frustrated that his patients never really improved.
 He’d see them in his office, talk with them about their obesity, blood sugar, diabetes, blood pressure, cholesterol, and other risk factors.
 He’d prescribe medications and have the best intentions for them, but not hold out a lot of hope for their prognosis.

 Karl would see the same patient, back in the office 6 months or a year later.
 Nothing had changed.
 Their weight was the same or higher, blood sugars still elevated, hemoglobin A1C creeping up – everything that goes along with “aging.”

 Karl never felt a sense of getting ahead of any of his patients’ labs or symptoms.
 He especially felt inadequate when it came to understanding and treating the root problems underlying all these issues.

-After attending Worldlink’s Part I Hormone Optimization course, Karl started implementing bioidentical hormone optimization with his patients right away.
+After attending Worldlink’s Part I Optimization of Hormone Therapy, Karl started implementing bioidentical hormone optimization with his patients right away.
 He saw immediate improvements in their health.
 He looked forward to seeing some of them again because they were heading in the right direction.

 Karl was still handcuffed by the limited time he could spend with his patients and the sheer number of them.
 He was still working long hours and charting late into the night, which cost both him and his family.